 Avalanche Glacier Route: An alternate to the more popular South Spur climb, the Avalanche Glacier provides a steeper climb to the summit of Mt.
 Adams.
 We still start at the Cold Springs trailhead, but then we use the round-the-mountain trail to traverse to the northwest until we are under the route.
 Once on the glacier, the route takes a very direct path to the summit, keeping the popular ski routes down the Southwest Chutes to the climber’s right.
 We generally place our camp somewhere above 9000, summit from this camp, and then descend either the South Spur route back to Cold Springs or down climb our route and retrieve camp.
 If gong over the top we need to carry all our camping gear up the route.
 This route is best climbed in June-July

 North Ridge: All routes on the North side of Mt.
 Adams, including the north ridge of Adams, involve a 5-7 hour approach hike from the Killen Creek trailhead at 4600.’
-Much steeper, and longer than the South Spur this route is most often done in 3-days or run as a basic mountaineering seminar lasting 5 days.
+Much steeper, and longer than the South Spur this route is most often done in 3-days.
 The first day is spent approaching the mountain and ends at a wonderful camp with spectacular views of Mt.
 Rainier to the north.
 This area is home to a large population of Mountain goats, and on most trips we see a large herd on the steep slopes above camp.
 The climb itself presents steep snow climbing in the early season and then becomes a loose rock scramble later in the summer.
 Although the North Ridge is the second most popular route on Mt.
 Adams, this side of the mountain has a much more remote feeling.
 The North Ridge is best in June and July.
 Eventually all the snow melts off the North Ridge Route at which point the route can still be climbed, but becomes less enjoyable.
 The steepest sections of the North Ridge are around 40 degrees.

 Adams Glacier Route: The Adams Glacier is likely the best route on Mt.
 Adams, but it is actually not climbed as often a the others because it tends to only be in good condition in the early season, when the roads leading to Mt.
 Adams are snow covered, necessitating a longer approach.
 Nonetheless, the Adams Glacier is an excellent route and there is generally a window early each summer when the route is in good condition.
 The worst case scenario for a planned Adams Glacier route is that you can't get up the Adams Glacier and you are diverted to either the North Ridge or one of the routes on the Northwest Ridge.